littlebee/react-datum/CONTRIBUTING.md

 I instead opted to build a separate combined css file in dist that the user can than optionally decide not to use at all.

+## Using jQuery

+I love jQuery.
+There I said it.
+But...
+I hate that we have to insist people install it as a dependency.

+In the React community, I think the general feeling is that you shouldn't be reaching directly into the DOM, or need to.
+However, that said, we work in the real world which jQuery has been a huge part of for a really long time.
+Our tilegrid component does a great job of directly manipulating the DOM for optimal performance with collections of thousands.
+We are not going to see jQuery go away over night.
+And, as you will see with many of the tests, jQuery still does a great job of reducing the noise of constantly calling methods like `document.getElementById('#someID')` and `document.querySelector('#')`

+For tests, continue to use jQuery.
+Those should be as easy to write as possible to incetivize.

+For the components except **ReactDatum.Tilegrid**, let's not use jQuery and try doing things the React Way (whatever).

+For **ReactDatum.Tilegrid**, I think it will continue using jQuery for some time and I can see it being reimagined in a React way in the future, but not now.
+And besides, our internal experience using it, as it currently is, has been pretty good over the last year.
+We may setup a seperate dist file or perhaps a seperate repo / npm package in the nearer future and achieve the same objective of removing jQuery dependence of the react-datum core components.

+We should also consider splitting out src/datums/collectionPicker as well.
+It doesn't rely on jQuery, but it does pull an additional 30k of source from react-select.
+If it were it's own component, and Tilegrid were on it's own, the react-datum.min.js file size would be 60Kb less (estimate).
+As of 11.2015 react-datum.min.js is 100Kb.